melkorinos/JS-Selenium-suite-using-Mocha-Chai/README.md

 **Scenario #1 :** Search field properly handled special characters.
 **Expected result :** The search functionality and the site continue to function properly without any error.
 **Test Steps :** Landing page -> Select search field -> Enter special characters in search field -> Verify a result element is returned and it either includes "No results" OR has at least 3 characters.
--For this test a list of malicious strings is used from https://github.com/minimaxir/big-list-of-naughty-strings.
+*For this test a list of malicious strings is used from https://github.com/minimaxir/big-list-of-naughty-strings.
--The file contains a MAX_STRINGS_TESTED constant that is set to 3 so only the three strings of the list are tested.
+*The file contains a MAX_STRINGS_TESTED constant that is set to 3 so only the three strings of the list are tested.
 Update said value for more or less tests.

 **Scenario #2 :** A user searches the site for an event.
 **Expected result :** The results of a search query should partially match the query itself.